All Episodes

 Why did the Republican establishment people want Donald Trump to fail?

-I think the answer's probably obvious.
+I think the answer is probably obvious.

-I never realized until this election cycle, and I I actually should apologize for it, how deeply entrenched this establishment is.
+I never realized until this election cycle, and I actually should apologize for it, how deeply entrenched this establishment is.

-But I always felt and thought and believed that there were people that, and there are that always cared and wanted to do the right thing by the country.
+But I always felt and thought and believed that there were people that, and there are, that always cared and wanted to do the right thing by the country.

 You know, these very Republicans that are so weak and timid and spineless when it comes to taking on or stopping the Obama agenda, they don't want to get blamed for a government shutdown.

-Oh no, it'll hurt our chances.
+It'll hurt our chances.

 So they back down.